Tesla names Oracle's Ellison to board, ending U.S. charges

-(Reuters) - Tesla Inc on Friday named two independent board directors, including Oracle Corp co-founder Larry Ellison, to fulfill a September deal that resolved federal charges that arose from Chief Executive Elon Musk’s tweet about taking the electric carmaker private.
+(Reuters) - Tesla Inc on Friday named Oracle Corp co-founder Larry Ellison, a shareholder and self-described close friend of Chief Executive Elon Musk, to its board to the provide independent oversight demanded by U.S. regulators after Musk tweeted about taking the electric carmaker private.

-Tesla said Ellison and Walgreens Boots Alliance's global head of human resources, Kathleen Wilson-Thompson, joined the board, effective Dec.
-27. (bit.ly/2SqAbJm)
+Tesla said Ellison and Walgreens Boots Alliance’s global head of human resources, Kathleen Wilson-Thompson, joined the board as independent directors, effective Dec.
+27.

-Ellison, who calls himself a close friend of Musk, bought 3 million shares of Tesla earlier this year.
+Musk on Aug.
+7 tweeted that he was considering taking the company private and had secured funding.
+The SEC subsequently filed fraud charges against him, citing what it said were his “false and misleading” tweets.

-Under an agreement with the U.S. Securities and Exchange Commission, Musk agreed to pay a $20 million fine and step aside as Tesla’s chairman for three years to settle charges that could have forced his exit.
+Under a court-approved agreement with the U.S. Securities and Exchange Commission, Musk agreed to pay a $20 million fine and step aside as Tesla’s chairman for three years to settle charges that could have forced his exit.
 Tesla also agreed to pay a $20 million fine.

 “I don’t believe he would let friendship get in the way of good judgment,” Feinseth added about Ellison.